Overview

 Nominee Criteria

 The nominee must be an ORS member in good standing.
-The nominee will also be recognized for their and sustained commitment to innovation, collaboration, and mentorship.
-In non-academic sectors, the recipient will typically demonstrate strong contributions in mentorship, practice, or leadership within appropriate positions in industry or medicine.
+The nominee will also be recognized for their sustained commitment to innovation, collaboration, and mentorship.
+In non-academic sectors, the nominee will typically demonstrate strong contributions in mentorship, practice, or leadership within appropriate positions in industry or medicine.
 Self-nominations are not accepted.

 Submission Package